meghanni/contact-form.plugin/readme.txt

 * Changed name space from cff to cscf
 * Settings screen: recaptcha theme and key inputs are immediately enabled/disabled as the 'Use reCAPTCHA' box is clicked.
-* Corrected some html seen as invalid by http://validator.w3.org/ = 4.1.1 =
+* Corrected some html seen as invalid by http://validator.w3.org/
+* removed '<?=' and replaced with '<?php echo' in cscf_settings, thanks go to andrewbacon = 4.1.1 =
 * Fixed potential conflicts with themes that use bootstrap
 * Enabled internationalisation, this plugin will now work with multiple languages